A Security Framework for General Blockchain Layer 2 Protocols: Comparative Analysis of L2 Designs

-In PCFs and sidechains, data availability depends on the assumption that a sufficient number of honest operators are online and responsive.
-Clients retrieve the current state by combining the initial configuration, stored on the L1 ledger, with off-chain logs of executed requests.
-As a result, both designs require \(\Omega(n_p)\) storage on L1, where \(n_p\) is the number of participants, and \(\Omega(m)\) storage off-chain, where \(m\) is the number of executed requests representing the L2 ledger size.
+\textbf{Data Availability.} The \(\mathcal{F}_{\text{read}}\) subroutine reflects where clients can access the state and executed requests.
+In PCFs and sidechains, data availability relies on the assumption that a sufficient number of honest operators remain online and responsive.
+Clients reconstruct the current state by combining the initial state that is committed on the L1 blockchain, with off-chain logs of executed requests and states.
+As a result, both designs require $\Omega(n_p)$ storage on L1, where $n_p$ denotes the number of participants, and $\Omega(m)$ storage off-chain, where $m$ denotes the number of executed requests representing the L2 ledger size.

-Rollups, by contrast, enforce data availability through on-chain publication.
-All executed requests and resulting states are posted to the L1 ledger, allowing the full state to be reconstructed directly from on-chain data without relying on operator availability.
-This design yields an L1 storage complexity of \(\Omega(n_p + m)\), while removing the need for persistent off-chain storage to guarantee availability.
-Accordingly, no lower bound on L2 storage is required, since all state-relevant data resides on L1.
+Rollups, by contrast, enforce data availability through on-chain publication, which are usually stored in BLOB~\cite{buterin2022eip4844}.
+All executed requests and resulting states are posted to the L1 blockchain, allowing the full state to be reconstructed directly from on-chain data without relying on operator availability.
+This design yields an L1 storage complexity of \(\Omega(n_p) +\Omega(m)\), while removing the need for persistent off-chain storage to guarantee availability.
+Accordingly, no lower bound on L2 storage is required, since all state-relevant data is on L1.
 We emphasize, however, that this is a design choice.
-In more decentralized rollup architectures, data availability could instead be ensured by relying on existential honesty among L2 archival nodes—i.e., requiring that at least one node faithfully stores the L2 ledger~\cite{milkomeda,capretto2024fast}.
+In more decentralized rollup architectures, data availability could instead be ensured by relying on existential honesty among L2 archival nodes: i.e., requiring that at least one node faithfully stores the L2 ledger~\cite{milkomeda,capretto2024fast}.
 In such designs, the on-chain storage burden may be reduced at the cost of additional trust assumptions on L2 participants.
+Our framework captures this via $\mathcal{F}_{\text{read}}$ depending on local storage (PCFs, sidechains) or $\mathcal{F}_{\text{ledger}}$ (rollups).